shreya-gb/Seasons-greetings/README.md

 # Seasons-greetings

-This is a Repository that has the code that has only HTML, and inline CSS.
+This is a repository that has the code that has only HTML, and inline CSS.
+Further to style the project keeping the same concept throughout.